MWSimple/AdminCrudBundle/README.md

 ##Is included in the forms: jQuery plugin to validate form fields with Bootstrap 3+

 [GitHub](https://github.com/nghuuphuoc/bootstrapvalidator)

+You can setear true or false in the config entity, example: Bundle/Resources/config/Post.yml

 ##If Embed a Collection of Forms